 As a financial institution with a European footprint and focus on values-based banking, Triodos Bank is exposed to a variety of risks.
-These risks are managed through a comprehensive risk management framework, which integrates risk management into strategic planning activities and daily business activities along the value chain.
+These risks are managed through a comprehensive risk management framework, which integrates risk management into strategic planning and daily business activities.
 This approach ensures that risk management is embedded within the entire bank by identifying, measuring and controlling risks at all levels of the organisation.

-Triodos Bank’s risk management function is embedded within the organisation based on the ‘three lines of defence’ model.
-While business managers (the first line) are primarily responsible for a sound business and risk approach, they are supported as well as challenged by risk managers (the second line) with local business knowledge to identify, assess and manage risks.
+Triodos Bank’s risk management function is embedded within the organisation based on the Three Lines Model.
+Business managers (the first line) are primarily responsible for a sound business and risk approach.
+They are supported and challenged by risk managers (the second line) with local business knowledge to identify, assess and manage risks.
+The third line consists of the internal audit function, that provides risk assurance through risk-based independent advice and insight to the Executive Board, Audit and Risk Committee of the Supervisory Board, the Supervisory Board, senior management and managers at Group and business unit level.
 The risk appetite process allows Triodos Bank’s risk profile to be managed within the defined risk tolerance levels to achieve Triodos Bank's strategic objectives.

 Periodically, each business unit performs a strategic risk assessment to identify and manage potential risks that could impede the realisation of business objectives.
 The results of these assessments are consolidated and used as input for the Executive Board’s own risk assessment.
 The strategic risk assessment is an integral part of the business plan cycle.